alucianOriginal/XBTGPUALL/README.md

 📚 About the Code

 Most comments and notes are bilingual (English + German) for better understanding during the learning process.
-Some parts of the code were generated with AI assistance — all logic is being reviewed, tested, and refined manually over time.
+The most parts of the code were generated with AI assistance — all logic is being reviewed, tested, and refined manually over time by my person and hardware.

 🧠 Learning Project